In this Article:

 Phase Three: Refresh Your Pool

-- On June 1st, volunteers will have the opportunity to reshuffle selected students from your team’s pool and be linked to new students from the region, dependent on matrix goals
+On June 1st, volunteers will have the opportunity to reshuffle selected students from your team’s pool and be linked to new students from the region, dependent on Team goals.

 Placing a Student on Hold (Area Team (AT) Hold/Family Hold)